top of page

 I was born and grew up on a farm near Cranbrook and have lived in the town since the 1990s.

-I have been a borough councillor since 2019 and the Deputy Leader of TWBC and Cabinet Member for Communities since May 2022.
+I have been a borough councillor since 2019 and I was elected as the Mayor of Tunbridge Wells borough in May 2024.
+Previously, I was the Deputy Leader of TWBC and Cabinet Member for Communities from May 2022-2024.
 From 2016 to 2022 I was a Cranbrook and Sissinghurst Parish Councillor, where I led the Neighbourhood Plan which was successfully ‘made’ in October 2023.

 Nancy